 - “Explaining Bankruptcy: An Analysis of State Bankruptcy Rates During the Great Depression,” (with Mary Hansen) The Newsletter of the Cliometric Society (Summer/Fall 2004).

 - “Fredericksburg Region Commuter Workforce Skills Study” Center for Economic Research, Department of Economics, University of Mary Washington, April 2016.

 Grants and Awards

 - Shirley Van Epps Waple Professorship, University of Mary Washington, 2014-2016.

 - Grant from the Sunshine Lady Foundation to fund the course Economics of Philanthropy and the Non-Profit Sector.
 The grant provides $10,000 to be distributed by students in the class.
-The initial grant was for Fall 2005, but has continued to be extended every year through 2013.
+The initial grant was for Fall 2005, but was extended every year through 2013.
 The proposal was coauthored with Robert Rycroft.

 - Newcomen-Harvard Special Award from Harvard Business School and the Newcomen Society for "The People's Welfare and the Origins of Corporate Reorganization: The Wabash Receivership Reconsidered," Business History Review Autumn 2000.

 - Arthur H. Cole Grant from the Economic History Association, for the project "A New Deal for Bankruptcy Law: The Political Economy of the Chandler Act."
 2001-2002.

 - Faculty Development Grant, Mary Washington College, for the project "Understanding Bankruptcy Law: Too Many Models, Too Little History."
 2000-2001.